Here's why the Fed doesn't predict a US recession in the coming years - ExBulletin

 Wednesday: Fed Governor Christopher Waller delivers a speech.

-Thursday: Walgreens Boots Alliance profits.
+THURSDAY: Walgreens Boots Alliance Earnings.
 The U.S. Commerce Department releases its final estimate of fourth-quarter gross domestic product.
 The U.S. Department of Labor reports the number of new claims for unemployment benefits during the week ended March 23.
 The University of Michigan releases its final consumer confidence number in March.
 The National Association of Realtors reports February home sales based on contract signings.

 Friday: American markets are closed for Good Friday.
 The U.S. Commerce Department releases February data on household spending, income and the Fed's preferred inflation gauge.
 Fed Chairman Jerome Powell delivers a speech.